wixtoolset/wix3/src/chm/documents/howtos/ui_and_localization/specifying_cultures_to_build.html.md

 a .wxl file is not provided for a target culture.
 For example, to build an en-US installer and an ru-RU installer when only an ru-RU .wxl file is provided, specify en-US;ru-RU.
-Wix localization variables for the ru-RU installer will first come from the provided .wxl file, then referenced WiX exstensions (IE: WixUIExtension).
+Wix localization variables for the ru-RU installer will first come from the provided .wxl file, then referenced WiX extensions (IE: WixUIExtension).
 Wix localization variables for the en-US installer will only come from referenced extensions.